Humortadela: History

 In 2004, Sérgio Batista published the book Pão com Humor Tadela, containing a selection of jokes, satires, quizzes, and headlines from the website.
+On April 2, 2006, a Sunday column was added to Bauru's Jornal da Cidade with content from the website.
+In 2008, a hacker attack knocked the website off for three months, which accelerated its crisis.

 On May 5, 2011, it ceased operations, according to its creator, due to lack of money, as stated in an interview he gave to Estadão.
+According to Alexa, just before closing, it was the fifth most visited website in Angola; it also had a large audience in Brazil, Mozambique and countries with Brazilian immigrants.

 On June 29, 2012, the website returned to activity, and in just two days it had already gained more than 52,000 fans on its Facebook page.

 On August 20, 2012, the website came back online and resumed its activities.
+This time the website was sold to Verisoft, owner of OraPois.
+Group director Vitor Lisboa announced the restitution of the bulk of its content during the rest of the year.
+On May 7, 2013, the website's host moved to BOL.

 Currently, the website is empty and the last update on social media was in 2016.

 Since almost all of Humortadela's animations are based on Adobe Flash Player, the end of support for this tool on December 31, 2020, makes the return of Humortadela unlikely, at least in its old format.
 From 2021 onwards, it has only been possible to access a portion of Humortadela's animations on YouTube through various users and fans of the site.

 The legacy of Humortadela still remains today in the work of some of the site's former collaborators.
 For example, Mike Mattos and Baltazar Paprocki created Piada Tunes with humor similar to Humortadela, which later became known as Anima Tunes.
 They ended up recycling and bringing to their YouTube channel many of the animations from Humortadela, for which they were mostly the authors.